filipgoc/hep-cad/noobs1.md

 ![](/assets/media/noob-imgs/change.jpg){:width="650px"}

 In comparison to raster graphics, it’s very easy to **radically change** the appearance of a vector graphic by changing only very few of its properties (see image).
-In a raster graphic, the computer program would need to look at every single dot (or pixel) – and sometimes, it will not be easy for the program to know which dot belongs to which object, because a raster graphic doesn’t actually contain any objects, only a bunch of colorful dots.
+In a raster graphic, to change the color, you'd basically have to find a way to paint over the old color - like with a physical brush on a physical painting.

 ### Smaller file sizes – more computational work